Jordan: Religion

-Sunni Islam is the dominant religion in Jordan.
-Muslims make up about 95% of the country's population; in turn, 93% of those self-identify as Sunnis.
-There are also a small number of Ahmadi Muslims, and some Shiites.
+Sunni Islam is the dominant religion.
+Muslims make up about 95% of the population.
+93% of those self-identify as Sunnis.
+There are a small number of Ahmadi Muslims and some Shiites.
 Many Shia are Iraqi and Lebanese refugees.
 Muslims who convert to another religion as well as missionaries from other religions face societal and legal discrimination.

 Jordan contains some of the oldest Christian communities in the world, dating as early as the 1st century AD after the crucifixion of Jesus.
 Christians today make up about 4% of the population, down from 20% in 1930, though their absolute number has grown.
-This is due to high immigration rates of Muslims into Jordan, higher emigration rates of Christians to the West and higher birth rates for Muslims.
-Jordanian Christians number around 250,000, all of whom are Arabic-speaking, according to a 2014 estimate by the Orthodox Church, though the study excluded minority Christian groups and the thousands of Western, Iraqi and Syrian Christians residing in Jordan.
-Christians are exceptionally well integrated in Jordanian society and enjoy a high level of freedom.
-Christians traditionally occupy two cabinet posts, and are reserved nine seats out of the 130 in the parliament.
-The highest political position reached by a Christian is the Deputy Prime Minister, currently held by Rajai Muasher.
+This is due to high immigration rates of Muslims into Jordan, higher emigration rates of Christians to the West, and higher birth rates for Muslims.

+Christians number around 250,000, all of whom are Arabic-speaking, according to a 2014 estimate by the Orthodox Church, though the study excluded minority Christian groups and the thousands of Western, Iraqi and Syrian Christians residing in Jordan.
+Christians are well integrated in society and enjoy a high level of freedom.
 Christians are also influential in the media.

 Smaller religious minorities include Druze, Baháʼís and Mandaeans.
-Most Jordanian Druze live in the eastern oasis town of Azraq, some villages on the Syrian border, and the city of Zarqa, while most Jordanian Baháʼís live in the village of Adassiyeh bordering the Jordan Valley.
-It is estimated that 1,400 Mandaeans live in Amman; they came from Iraq after the 2003 invasion fleeing persecution.
+Most Druze live in Azraq, some villages on the Syrian border, and in Zarqa.
+Most Jordanian Baháʼís live in Adassiyeh bordering the Jordan Valley.
+It is estimated that 1,400 Mandaeans live in Amman.
+They came from Iraq after the 2003 invasion fleeing persecution.

 Languages

 The official language is Modern Standard Arabic, a literary language taught in the schools.
 Most Jordanians natively speak one of the non-standard Arabic dialects known as Jordanian Arabic.
 Jordanian Sign Language is the language of the deaf community.
-English, though without official status, is widely spoken throughout the country and is the de facto language of commerce and banking, as well as a co-official status in the education sector; almost all university-level classes are held in English and almost all public schools teach English along with Standard Arabic.
+English, though without official status, is widely spoken throughout Jordan and is the de facto language of commerce and banking, as well as a co-official status in the education sector.
+Almost all university-level classes are held in English, and almost all public schools teach English along with Standard Arabic.

 Chechen, Circassian, Armenian, Tagalog, and Russian are popular among their communities.
 French is offered as an elective in many schools, mainly in the private sector.
-German is an increasingly popular language; it has been introduced at a larger scale since the establishment of the German-Jordanian University in 2005.
+German is an increasingly popular language.
+It has been introduced at a larger scale since the establishment of the German Jordanian University in 2005.